pesterhazy/cljs-sourcemap-demo/README.md

     ...
 ```

-Then run the same command with optimizations enabled
+Then run the same command with optimizations enabled:

 ```
 lein prod && node compiled/first.js